Colonial government in the Thirteen Colonies: Parliament

 The British government argued that Parliament's authority to legislate for the colonies was unlimited.
-This was stated explicitly in the Declaratory Act of 1766.
+This was stated explicitly in the Declaratory Act 1766.
 The British also argued that the colonists, while not actually represented in Parliament, were nonetheless virtually represented.

 The American view, shaped by Whig political philosophy, was that Parliament's authority over the colonies was limited.
-While the colonies initially recognized Parliament's right to legislate for the whole empire—such as on matters of trade—they argued that parliamentary taxation was a violation of the principle of taxation by consent since consent could only be granted by the colonists' own representatives.
-In addition, Americans argued that the colonies were outside of Parliament's jurisdiction and that the colonists owed allegiance only to the Crown.
+While the colonies initially recognized Parliament's right to legislate for the whole British Empire—such as on matters of trade—they argued that parliamentary taxation was a violation of the principle of taxation by consent since consent could only be granted by the colonists' own representatives.
+Later, Americans argued that the colonies were outside of Parliament's jurisdiction and that the colonists owed allegiance only to the Crown.
 In effect, Americans argued that their colonial legislatures were coequal—not subordinate—to Parliament.
 These incompatible interpretations of the British constitution would become the central issue of the American Revolution.

 Judicial appeals

-In the United Kingdom, Parliament (technically, the King-in-Parliament) was also the highest judicial authority, but appellate jurisdiction over the British colonies ended up with a series of committees of the Privy Council (technically, the King-in-Council).
-In 1679, appellate jurisdiction was given to the Board of Trade, followed by an Appeals Committee in 1696.
+The Privy Council (technically, the King-in-Council) exercised appellate jurisdiction over the colonies.
+Appellate jurisdiction was delegated to the Board of Trade in 1678 and transferred to the Privy Council Appeals Committee in 1697.

-The Appeals Committee of the Privy Council was severely flawed because its membership was actually a committee of the whole of the Privy Council, of whom a quorum was three.
+The Appeals Committee was severely flawed because its membership was actually a committee of the whole of the Privy Council, of whom a quorum was three.
 Even worse, many Privy Councillors were not lawyers, all Privy Councillors had equal voting power on appeals, and there was no requirement that any of the Privy Councillors hearing a particular appeal had to be a lawyer.
 As a result, parties to appeals could and did try to tilt the outcome of appeals in their favor by persuading nonlawyer Privy Councillors to show up for the hearings on their appeals.
 For this reason, the Appeals Committee fell into disrepute among better-informed lawyers and judges in the colonies.

-Branches
+Provincial government

+Charter

+Control over a corporate colony was granted to a joint-stock company, such as the Virginia Company.
+Virginia, Massachusetts, Connecticut and Rhode Island were founded as corporate colonies.
+New England's corporate colonies were virtually independent of royal authority and operated as republics where property owners elected the governor and legislators.

+Proprietary colonies were owned and governed by individuals known as proprietors.
+To attract settlers, however, proprietors agreed to share power with property owners.
+Maryland, South Carolina, North Carolina, New York, New Jersey, and Pennsylvania were founded as proprietary colonies.

+In 1624, Virginia became the first royal colony when the bankrupt Virginia Company's charter was revoked.
+Over time, more colonies transitioned to royal control.
+When the Revolution started, there were eight royal colonies and five non-royal.
+Maryland, Pennsylvania and Delaware remained proprietary, while Rhode Island and Connecticut continued as corporate colonies.